landsurveyorsunited/flex-twittersearch-widget/README.md

 3) Configure twittersearch.xml to point to the location of your TwitterSearch ouath proxy.
 The project won't work without this.
 These have been included with your download in the /oauthproxy directory.

 4) Install PHP OAuth proxy.
 As of May 2013, Twitter will require all applications to use OAuth authentication.
 Versions of the TwitterSearch widget prioer to v4 used un-authenticated GET requests and will stop working as of May 2013.
+Here's the link to the [Twitter Search API doc](https://dev.twitter.com/docs/api/1.1/get/search/tweets).

 **IMPORTANT: ONLY a PHP proxy is available as of v4.**

 NOTE: Mac users.
 You will have to seperately install [Mcrypt](http://php.net/manual/en/book.mcrypt.php) libraries to test the proxy.

 NOTE: Windows Users.
-I believe that the PHP for Windows installs still automatically include the Mcrypt libraries: [http://windows.php.net/index.php](http://windows.php.net/index.php).
+I believe that the PHP for Windows installs the Mcrypt libraries automaticallyq: [http://windows.php.net/index.php](http://windows.php.net/index.php).

 The widget won't work without this and you'll see an error when you try to run the widget.
 You do not have to recompile if you get the wrong proxy url.
 Simply change location in the xml, save the file,then restart the browser tab or window and the new proxy location should take effect.
 Sometimes, a user may have to flush their browser to ensure the changes took effect.